Back to lexicon

 When Adams says a narrative is "too on the nose," he is signaling that the story appears to align too neatly with a preferred political frame, with timing, sourcing, and framing that look engineered rather than naturally emerging.
 It is a pattern-recognition cue, not a proof standard.

 In his usage, the phrase commonly appears before full verification and functions as a provisional skepticism marker.
-He often pairs it with cues such as anonymous sourcing, missing context, or event timing that seems unusually convenient for one side of a public narrative battle.
+He often pairs it with cues such as anonymous sourcing, missing context, narrative convenience, or event timing that seems unusually useful to one side of a public narrative battle.

 Examples in Adams' Work